Niall Horan announces huge 2024 'The Show' world tour

 “To me, that’s always the greatest thing that can ever come from songwriting.”

-See the full list of dates below, and buy US tickets here and UK tickets here from 10am on Friday, June 2.
+See the full list of dates below, and buy US tickets here, UK tickets here and Australia tickets here from 10am local time on Friday, June 2.

 FEBRUARY 2024